What is a tenant ledger? (Your full guide & tips)

 • Maintenance or repair charges

-• Late fees and other financial transactions related to the tenancy.
+• Late payment fees and other financial transactions related to the tenancy.

 Can I use my tenant ledger for tax purposes?

-Tenants generally don’t use a rental ledger for tax purposes.
-For landlords, though, it’s an excellent tool for tracking rental income and claiming expenses – it gives an accurate picture of the property’s financials.
+Tenants generally can’t use a rental ledger for tax purposes, but it can be useful when supporting a mortgage application, particularly for first-home buyers.
+For landlords, it’s a valuable tool for tracking rental income and claiming expenses, as it provides an accurate picture of a property’s financial position when lodging a tax return.

 Is it better to keep a digital or physical tenant ledger?

-Digital ledgers are more secure and easier to maintain, especially with property management software.
+Digital ledgers are more secure and easier to maintain, especially when managed through property management software and backed up in the cloud.
 They’re also less prone to loss or damage than physical documents, which is why most landlords prefer them.

 MANSOUR SOLTANI